charsi/tournament-proj/README.md

 # Tournament-proj

 ## What is this?
-A swiss style tournament management system with functions to
+A [swiss-style tournament]() management system with functionality for

- - Store players, their rankings, outcome of games
+ - Storing players, their rankings, outcome of games
- - Automatic matching of players of similar calibre based on their performance
+ - Determining optimum player matches for each round of the tournament based on the number of previous wins

-The app can also
+The app also support for

-  - Supports matches that end up in ties
+  - Matches that end up in ties
-  - Mutiple tournaments
   - Odd number of players
+  - Resorting to strenght of opposition players defeated to determine player matches if number of wins are identical

 ## Instructions
 This project requires python 2.7 and a [postgresql](http://www.postgresql.org/) databse.